@CCCERAMICS INSTAGRAM

 ADDITIONS TO THE LATEST COLLECTION

-These two bottles with their fading patterns manage to convey both playfulness and elegance at the same time.
+With their fading patterns, these two additions to the Bottle Collection manage to convey both playfulness and elegance at the same time.

 30/09/21